abyssDS/sfmlWiki/TutorialGQE-Engine.md

 If you answer yes to these questions, you should consider using Forward Declaration.
 This is also the reason why you should try to put all of your code in the CPP class and only the class declaration in the HPP file.
 Now that we have discussed the basics of Forward Declarations lets get to discussing the Basic Game engine I have created and the underlying features.

 ## <a name="mainfunc" />Main function [ [Top] ](#top)
 For me, I try to keep my main.cpp files simple and straightforward.
-This is done by creating a single class that represents the Game Application and instantiating this class in my main function (see the full [[main.cpp|SourceGQE-Engine#1]] in [[Basic Game Engine Source|SourceGQE-Engine]]) as shown below:
+This is done by creating a single class that represents the Game Application and instantiating this class in my main function (see the [[GQE Project|http://code.google.com/p/gqe/]] for full source) as shown below:

 ```cpp
 /**